Access Control Procedures

 The safety and security of the students, faculty, staff, visitors and College property must be paramount when deciding on the merits of issuance of keys or access and the installation of locks.
 The purpose of this document is to define a system for the issuance, replacement, duplication, and tracking of College keys, locks, and cards pertaining to access control at Harvey Mudd College.

 Access Control – The Office of Facilities and Maintenance (F&M) shall be responsible for access control at the College.
 All keys and points of access are, and shall remain, the property of Harvey Mudd College.
 Improper or unauthorized use, such as reproduction, lending of, or use for entry to non-authorized areas may result in the revocation of access privileges, and may include further disciplinary action.
-The Vice President for Administration and Finance/Treasurer in consultation with the President’s Cabinet reserves the right to deny access to any person or member of the College community.
+The Vice President, Chief Operating Officer and Treasurer in consultation with the President’s Cabinet reserves the right to deny access to any person or member of the College community.

 - The replacement fee for a lost, stolen, or unreturned key shall be determined based on the access of the key and the number of locks that must be re-keyed.